42juododranoel/textflowrhyme-infrastructure/README.md

 ## Terraform

 - Use `task terraform:apply` to spin up a server on DigitalOcean.
 Save the server’s IP address to `ansible/inventory.yml`.
-- Use `task terraform:destroy` to delete the server.
+The opposite of that is `task terraform:destroy`.
 - Don’t forget to create DigitalOcean PAT and save it to `terraform/.tfvars`:
 ```
 digitalocean_token = "dop_v1_***"